U.S. Route 160 in Kansas

 U.S. Route 160 (US-160) is a part of the U.S. Highway System that runs from US-89 near Tuba City, Arizona east to US-67 and Missouri Route 158 southwest of Poplar Bluff, Missouri.
-In the U.S. state of Kansas, US-160 is a main east–west highway that runs from the Colorado border east to the Missouri border.
+In the state of Kansas, US-160 is a main east–west highway that runs from the Colorado border east to the Missouri border.

 Route description

 US-160 enters Kansas just west of Saunders.
 It goes northeast to Johnson City, then turns east to go through Ulysses.
 Near Sublette, it intersects U.S. Route 83 and runs concurrently southward past its intersection with U.S. Route 56.
 It turns east and then runs concurrently with U.S. Route 54 between Plains and Meade.
 It continues east, and runs concurrently with U.S. Route 283 and U.S. Route 183.
 At Medicine Lodge, it intersects U.S. Route 281.
 It continues east and at Wellington, intersects U.S. Route 81 and then Interstate 35, on which the Kansas Turnpike is routed in the area.

 East of Interstate 35, it intersects U.S. Route 77 in Winfield.
 It goes east from Winfield, then turns north to Burden, then goes east before going south to Elk City.
 It then turns east and goes through Independence after being concurrent with U.S. Route 75.
 It continues east, is briefly concurrent with U.S. Route 169 and then intersects U.S. Route 59 at Altamont.
 US-160 and US-59 then go into Oswego and separate.
 At Columbus, US-160 begins a concurrency with U.S. Route 69, which goes east to Crestline, then north to Frontenac, Kansas.
 Also at Crestline, it picks up a second concurrency with U.S. Route 400, which goes north and ends just south of Pittsburg, Kansas.
 After Frontenac, it turns east and enters Missouri.

 The section of US-160 in Harper, from K-14 to slightly east of end of overlap with K-2 is maintained by the city.
 The entire 2.601 mi section within Wellington is maintained by the city.